-To get into the long answer, ABM not only adds useful security options and supervision possibilities — the whole out-of-the-box user experience is unmatched.
-Alongside your MDM solution to fill the gaps, ABM (as well as Apple School Manager, or ASM) provide a solid set of features to make managing your fleet easier.
+To get into the long answer, ABM not only adds useful security options and supervision possibilities, but the whole out-of-the-box user experience is unmatched.
+Alongside your MDM solution to fill the gaps, ABM (as well as Apple School Manager, or ASM) provides a solid set of features to make managing your fleet easier.

 When do I need ABM?

-For example, think about these 3 different scenarios where Apple Business Manager could lend a hand:
+For example, think about these three different scenarios in which Apple Business Manager could lend a hand:

-- Purchasing new devices or refreshing old ones
+- You are purchasing new devices or refreshing old ones

-- Your company’s Apple hardware is constantly increasing or you expect a steep increase in the near future
+- You are constantly increasing your company’s Apple hardware or you expect a steep increase in the near future

-All 3 scenarios can be reasons to combine Apple Business Manager and MDM to ease IT pain points, control and support problems, create efficient onboarding experiences and improve end-user productivity.
+All three scenarios can be reasons to combine Apple Business Manager and MDM to ease IT pain points, control and remediate problems, create efficient onboarding experiences and improve end-user productivity.
 Apple Business Manager alone isn’t a fix-all magic wand, but it integrates useful solutions and add-ons to save time, stress and effort.

-Additionally, ABM is a free tool which functions as a database of your Apple purchases.
+ABM is a free tool that functions as a database of your Apple purchases.
 It not only keeps track of devices, but also your App Store Apps and Apple IDs.
-Because of this, you can deploy apps to any Apple device without the need for an Apple ID or by having a managed Apple ID on these devices (a standard Apple ID works as well).
+Because of this, you can deploy apps to any Apple device without the need for an Apple ID or by having a Managed Apple ID on these devices (a standard Apple ID works as well).